CyberSecPriya/CodeAlpha_Task-Network-Intrusion-Detection-System/README.md

 Additional logs from Snort showing ICMP packet detections (IPv6).
 These validate that Snort is logging activity correctly in its primary alert log.

+5. Snort Alerts by Priority (Bar Chart)

+This bar chart visualizes the number of Snort alerts based on their priority levels (e.g., Priority 1, 2, 3).
+It was generated using the ``visualize_alerts.py`` script after parsing Snort logs into a CSV.

 # Note

 - Make sure to run Snort with sudo or as root to access network interfaces.